Bronstein, Gewirtz & Grossman, LLC Reminds Velodyne Lidar, Inc. (VLDR) Shareholders of Class Action and Lead Plaintiff Deadline: May 3, 2021

-Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Velodyne Lidar, Inc. ("Velodyne" or "the Company") (NASDAQ: VLDR) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Velodyne securities between July 2, 2020 and March 17, 2021, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm’s site: [url="]www.bgandg.com%2Fvldr[/url].
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Velodyne Lidar, Inc. ("Velodyne" or "the Company") (NASDAQ: VLDR) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Velodyne securities between July 2, 2020 and March 17, 2021, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firms site: www.bgandg.com%2Fvldr.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.